autotest/autotest/documentation/source/main/developer/Tests/TestCodingStyle.rst

 Use of the commands API, or os.system
 -------------------------------------

-Autotest already provides utility methods that are preferrable over os.system or commands.getstatus() and the likes.
+Autotest already provides utility methods that are preferable over os.system or commands.getstatus() and the likes.
 The APIs are called utils.system, utils.run, utils.system_output.
 They raise exceptions in case of a return code !=0, so keep this in mind (either you pass ignore_status=True or trap an exception